 Ingestion - Some fish are found with smaller fish ingested and preserved in their stomach region.
-Other fish are found with smaller fish preserved in their mouth.
+Other fish are found with smaller fish preserved in their mouths.

 Bite marks - One turtle is displayed with holes in its shell matching the teeth of a gar fish.
 Another turtle is displayed with large, widely-spaced holes, suggesting it fell prey to a crocodilian.

-Regenerated fish tails - Regrown fish tails could be the result or a prey-fish escaping a predator-fish, but loosing part of its tail in the process.
-Another possibility is that a fish experienced a disease that caused part of its tail to fall off.
+Regenerated fish tails - Regrown fish tails could be the result of a prey-fish escaping a predator-fish, but losing part of its tail in the process.
+Another possibility is that a fish had a disease that caused part of its tail to fall off.

-Change in water temperature - A change of 1-3 degrees F could kill fish that require a specific water temperature to survive.
+Change in water temperature - A change of 1-3 degrees fahrenheit could kill fish that require a specific water temperature to survive.

 Change in lake water pH - Several volcanoes existed to the north of Fossil Lake.
 A volcanic eruption, resulting in volcanic ash entering the lake, could cause a sudden change in the lake water's pH.
 This could mean catastrophe to lake life.